eggheadio-projects/gatsby-theme-authoring-notes/04-set-up-to-create-data-driven-pages-in-gatsby.md

 }
 ```

-Note: for startDate and endDate, because the camel case does not line up with start_date and end_date, we include the following on the ends of each respectively:
+Note: for **startDate** and **endDate**, because the camel case does not line up with start_date and end_date, we include the following on the ends of each respectively:
 ```
 @proxy(from: "start_date")
 ```